 - Trough — The lowest point of the recession

-Recessions are also measured by 3 D’s — depth, diffusion, and duration.
-These three factors ultimately conclude how severe the recession was by explaining how widespread its effects are, the impact they have, and how long they last.
+Recessions are also measured by 3 D’s: depth, diffusion, and duration.
+These three factors ultimately determine how severe the recession was by explaining how widespread its effects are, the impact they have, and how long they last.

-With that in mind, we could say that the country is currently teetering on the edge of its the current economy’s peak.
-The pandemic’s effect on the cost of living, coupled with crippling business losses many companies are still trying to recover from, have brought us to the present.
+With that in mind, we could say that the country is currently teetering on the edge of its economy’s peak.
+The pandemic’s effect on the cost of living, coupled with the crippling business losses that many companies are still trying to recover from, have brought us to the present.

 Where do we go from here?

 The best thing companies can do right now is to analyze their finances and develop a recession management strategy.
 Many articles offer guidance on how to recession-proof a business, but in truth, no one can do that with 100% certainty.